-To ease the process of implanting the attachments into the prosthesis, our group would develop a system for aligning the attachments during the implantation process.
-This is essential to a successful product, because, for the prosthesis to slide into a locking position, all three attachments must be aligned parallel to each other (Figure 37).
+To ease the process of implanting the attachments into the prosthesis, a system must be developed for aligning the attachments during the implantation process.
+This is essential to a successful product, because for the prosthesis to slide into a locking position, all three attachments must be aligned parallel to each other (Figure 38).
 The current method for implanting the attachments depends on trial and error and takes a considerable amount of time.

-Figure 37: This figure shows the required parallel alignment of the attachments when implanted into the prosthesis.
+Figure 38: This figure shows the required parallel alignment of the attachments when implanted into the prosthesis.
 If the attachments are not oriented parallel to on another, the prosthesis will not slide.

-Additionally, prostheses must often be designed around the implanted attachments because the gray titanium can be seen through the silicone.
+Additionally, extra silicone often has to be added to the prosthesis around the implanted attachments because the gray titanium can be seen through the silicone.
 To correct this, our group would like to find a method to disguise the attachments with a flesh-colored coating.
 This would alleviate the implantation process and ensure the prosthesis looks as lifelike as possible.